ElCabrino/ADA-Project-1/README.md

 # Research questions
-- What are the reasons for the variations of meat consumption?
-Are they ethical (animals cruelty), ecological or economical?
+- What are the reasons for the variation in meat consumption?
+Are they ethical (animal cruelty), ecological or economical?
-- Does a country situation have an impact on meat consumption?
+- Does country situation have an impact on meat consumption?
-- Does some campaigns have an impact on meat consumption?
+- Do campaigns have an impact on meat consumption?

 # Dataset